-It will be a new year for a comprehensive review of your agency’s compliance status.
+It will soon be a new year!
+Time for a comprehensive review of your agency’s compliance status.
 Our Compliance Accountability Program can identify critical improvements on Day 1!
 A budget for every agency.
 Let us review for internal controls, fraud prevention and adherence to government regulations to protect your agency in an audit!
-Happy New Year!

 Did you know that documentation will be the key to a successful audit?
 Do you have a plan?
 Time record keeping and proper allocations are the most reviewed area in an audit and the most costly.
 You must have knowledge and a proper internal control system to ensure the following guidelines are implemented:

 - CFR Manual Appendix R list the position title codes and qualifications.

 - CFR Appendix J includes the allocations both allowable and recommended.

 - CFR Appendix L Reviews the time study guidelines.

 An audit will also focus on time sheets, time studies, job descriptions and authorization for pay rates.
 An agency must implement a continual compliance plan to ensure audit compliance.

 Do you know when you are audited by a government agency they will ask to review your Internal Control Manual?
 Having an effective internal control manual will not only mitigate Fraud but will help efficiency in operations, reliability of financial reporting and compliance with applicable laws and regulations.